“People can fetishize anything.”

 - Facial Hair

 The internet has been a tremendous help for gay males as we have worked to express ourselves sexually.
-Tumblr was one of the greatest assets we had to find others within our community that enjoyed the same fetishes or as a way for us to see guys who look like us doing somethings that we were curious about.
-But, alas, that site is gone but we have done a bit of footwork for you and here is a link to some websites that should give you some guidance on your way to exploring or expanding your fetishes.
+Tumblr was one of the greatest assets we had to find others within our community that enjoyed the same fetishes or as a way for us to see guys who looked like us doing something that we were curious about.
+But alas, that site is gone, but we have done a bit of footwork for you, and here is a link to some websites that should guide you on exploring or expanding your fetishes.

 Allgayfetish.com is a premier listing site for gay male fetishes.
 If they don’t have it, keep Googling until you find what you need.